 To begin, it is useful to contrast shareholder welfare with overall social welfare.
 Social welfare does include as a component a firm's long-term shareholder value-the well-being of the claimants to that value count, of course, in any appropriate measure of social welfare.
 But social welfare also includes the well-being of those who are not shareholders of the firm.
-As a result, the relative weight a social planner would place on long-term shareholder value in maximizing social welfare is diluted, as compared to the relative weight it gets in shareholder welfare, by the need to consider the well-being of these non-shareholders.
-This dilution effect alone means that maximizing shareholder welfare will generally not provide an incentive for managers to sacrifice profits to the extent required for the firm to behave appropriately as a social matter.
+In contrast, shareholder welfare would put weight on non-shareholders' wellbased only on shareholders' social preferences.
+Unless shareholders were perfectly altruistic in the sense that their preferences put as much weight on others as on themselves, this results in shareholder welfare putting greater relative weight on firm value than does social welfare.
+This effect alone means that maximizing shareholder welfare will generally not provide an incentive for managers to sacrifice profits to the extent required for the firm to behave appropriately as a social matter.
 Consider, for example, a profitable factory that emits such a large amount of pollution that, from a social welfare perspective, it should be shut down.
 Because shareholder welfare puts much more weight on firm profits than social welfare does, it will often not be in shareholders' interests in such a situation to shut down the plant, even including consideration of their social preferences.

-Second, the shareholders of a public corporation are insulated from the social and moral pressures that generate other-regarding behavior at the individual level.86 This is due in part to the complex governance structures that stand between individual shareholders and corporate decision-making that make shareholders anonymous to those who might impose social sanctions for harm done by the corporation, as well as due to diversified shareholders' basic lack of information about corporate affairs (ignorance is bliss).87 Professor Elhauge argues that this insulation will result in shareholders putting much more weight on corporate profits relative to social concerns than would sole proprietors, who are far less insulated.88 This is even more strongly the case with respect to shareholders who own interests in corporate shares through intermediaries like mutual funds and are therefore "double insulated."89 In sum, from a revealed preference perspective, the welfare of diversified shareholders might be understood as stemming overwhelmingly from shareholder value rather than from social preferences.
+Second, the shareholders of a public corporation are insulated from the social and moral pressures that generate other-regarding behavior at the individual level.
+This is due in part to the complex governance structures that stand between individual shareholders and corporate decision-making that make shareholders anonymous to those who might impose social sanctions for harm done by the corporation, as well as due to diversified shareholders' basic lack of information about corporate affairs (ignorance is bliss).
+Professor Elhauge argues that this insulation will result in shareholders putting much more weight on corporate profits relative to social concerns than would sole proprietors, who are far less insulated.
+This is even more strongly the case with respect to shareholders who own interests in corporate shares through intermediaries like mutual funds and are therefore "double insulated."
+In sum, from a revealed preference perspective, the welfare of diversified shareholders might be understood as stemming overwhelmingly from shareholder value rather than from social preferences.